MargaridaVictoriano/BattleShip/README.md

   * destroyBoat(Boat*);

 The other functions are responsible for interacting and applying changes to the contents of the structures.

+### Coords Module
+The _Coords_ module contains the _Coords_ structure definition.
+The structure represents the associated coordinates and rotation of a bitmap piece.

+#### Coords Module Functions
+The usage and description of the functions of the _Coords_ module are specified in the documentation.

+The following functions are responsible for managing memory allocations and for freeing memory:

+  * buildCoords(int,int,int);
+  * destroyCoords(Coords*);

+### Utils module

 ## Authors
 Ana Margarida Victoriano, up201704476